DaetwylerStephan/self_driving_multiscale_control/docs/_build/html/_sources/software_installation.rst.txt

 Run the code
 ============

-Now it is time to start the code:
+Now it is time to start the full code:

 .. code-block:: console